-Our responsibility is to express an opinion on the financial statements based on our audits.
-U.S. generally accepted government auditing standards and OMB Bulletin No. 19-03 require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-We are also responsible for applying certain limited procedures to RSI included with the financial statements.
+Our responsibility is to express an opinion on these financial statements based on our audits.
+U.S. generally accepted auditing standards, U.S. generally accepted government auditing standards, and OMB Bulletin No. 21-04 require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+We are also responsible for applying certain limited procedures to RSI and other information included with the financial statements.